Article Overview: Ultimate Guide to Cades Cove

-Cades Cove is home to some of the absolute best parts of Smoky Mountains including historic cabins, sprawling meadows, deer, elk, and the park favorite – black bears.
+Cades Cove is home to some of the absolute best parts of Smoky Mountains including historic cabins, sprawling meadows, deer, elk (on occasion), and the park favorite – black bears.
 You’re all but guaranteed to see some incredible wildlife here.

 In this article I’ll cover everything you need to know for your visit to Cades Cove based on my extensive experience visiting this special place.